Runny-13/Moqueo-13/README.md

 # Hello 👋, I'm Rodney

-I'm a passionate Junior Fullstack Developer from Costa Rica.
+I'm a passionate Electronics Engineering student from Costa Rica.

-- 🙍‍♂️ I am an advanced software engineering student with a strong academic background and practical skills.
+- 🙍‍♂️ I am an advanced electronics engineering student with a strong academic background and practical skills.
 Focused on solving problems efficiently and creating innovative solutions, I have worked and developed on various technologies throughout my studies and projects.
 I am committed to continuous learning, and I seek opportunities to apply and enhance my skills in challenging environments.
 - 📫 How to reach me: [corralesr918@gmail.com](mailto:corralesr918@gmail.com)

 ## Connect with me: